 - brain gets more oxygen and blood when moving (?)

 VAKOG: Integrate your senses to remember

-- try different learning styles like drawing, speaking out loud or listening to podcast about the topics, building something, ...
+- Try different learning styles like drawing, speaking out loud, listening to podcasts about the topics, building something, etc.

 - use the same frequency when studying and for the exam (also chewing gum flavor)

 Search like Sherlock for similarities and differences in the content you are learning (interconnection)

 - make connections from phrases from one chapter to the other